alexvoss/mkdocs-material-fork/docs/insiders/runtime-and-cancellation.md

 # Runtime and cancellation

-The sponsorship model for Material for MkDocs is facilitated through GitHub Sponsors and, therefore, adheres to GitHubs policies.
+The sponsorship model for Material for MkDocs is facilitated through GitHub Sponsors and, therefore, adheres to GitHub's policies.
 If you're curious about the duration of your sponsorship and the cancellation process, you will find everything you need to know below.